Farmer Organizations in Kenya Transform Communities

 One Nuru farmer, Susan, notes, “I have been able to practice dairy farming as a business and am now able to sell milk and now am able to cater for my household expenses.
 I have been able to learn a lot, especially on good agricultural practices [and] dairy farming technologies, especially the breeding part where my cow could be given artificial insemination. […] My husband was a member of the cooperative, but because of the trainings he received, I also got interested and joined the cooperative where I received most of the training.
 This has really helped me in managing our dairy farm, and I feel empowered as a woman within the community.”

 Through cooperatives, farmer members have access to quality services and inputs while obtaining knowledge and growing their skills in Good Agricultural Practices (GAP).
-Through these practices, farmers have increased their incomes, gained food and nutrition security, and they are now in a position to make meaningful choices for their lives rather than decisions out of desperation.
+Through these practices, farmers have increased their incomes.
+They have also gained food and nutrition security, and they are now in a position to make meaningful choices for their lives rather than decisions out of desperation.
 Farmers have access to livelihoods through dairy farming, they are more resilient to shocks, and they are contributing to their local food systems, as they have a market for their produce.

 Because farmer organizations are led and owned by local farmers, they’re able to provide contextualized services to members of their communities.
 Through Nuru Kenya-supported cooperatives, farmers increased their income by $333 last year, saw a 38% increase in crop yields, and dairy farmers increased their milk yields by 57%.
 For additional information on Nuru Kenya’s impact, click here.